haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-16-Composite Pattern.md

 }
 ```

-See [here](https://github.com/haozhangms/Head-First-Design-Pattern/tree/main/CompositePattern) for complete code sample, where also uses the Iterator Pattern to loop through all nodes.
+See [here](https://github.com/haoozhang/Head-First-Design-Pattern/tree/main/CompositePattern) for complete code sample, where also uses the Iterator Pattern to loop through all nodes.

-If you prefer java implementation (due to java built-in iterator), see [here](https://github.com/haozhangms/Head-First-Design-Pattern/tree/main/CompositePattern_Java) for complete java sample.
+If you prefer java implementation (due to java built-in iterator), see [here](https://github.com/haoozhang/Head-First-Design-Pattern/tree/main/CompositePattern_Java) for complete java sample.

-### Known Uses

-### Related Patterns